By Steve Kryworuka

 - A Greek cardiologist releases a study examining the impact of e-cigarettes on the cardiovascular system.
 The study finds no negative effects as a result.
 We later interview the doctor about this study and e-cigarettes.

-- In a proposal request, the FDA indicates it will begin regulating e-cigarettes and other tobacco products in the summer of 2012 (the regulations never come to pass in 2012).
+- In a proposal request, the FDA indicates it will begin regulating e-cigarettes and other tobacco products (page since removed) in the summer of 2012 (the regulations never come to pass in 2012).

 - A Canadian industry group known as the ECTA of Canada launches.